ariguillegp/archlinux/installation/install.md

 ### Select the appropriate mirror

 Sometimes downloads from mirrors are way to slow, that’s because the mirrorlist (located in /etc/pacman.d/mirrorlist) has a huge number of mirrors but not in a good order.
-The top mirror is chosen automatically and it may not always be a good choice.
+The top mirror is chosen automatically and it may not always be a good choice, but there is a solution for that: reflector

-Thankfully, there is a fix for that.
-First sync the pacman repository so that you can download and install software:

-    # pacman -Syy

-Now, install reflector too that you can use to list the fresh and fast mirrors located in your country:

-    # pacman -S reflector

-Create a backup of the mirrors list, just in case anything goes sideways

-    # cp /etc/pacman.d/mirrorlist /etc/pacman.d/mirrorlist.bak

-Now, get the good mirror list with reflector and save it to mirrorlist.
+Get the good mirror list with reflector and save it to mirrorlist.
 You can change the country from US to your own country.

     # reflector -c "US" -f 12 -l 10 -n 12 --save /etc/pacman.d/mirrorlist

 ### Install base system

 The `base` package does not include all tools from the live installation, so installing other packages may be necessary for a fully functional base system.

-    # pacstrap /mnt base base-devel bash-completion dhcpcd git linux linux-headers linux-firmware lvm2 mkinitcpio openssh os-prober vim wpa_supplicant
+    # pacman -Syy && pacstrap /mnt base base-devel bash-completion linux linux-headers linux-firmware git vim intel-ucode lvm2 mkinitcpio openssh os-prober  wpa_supplicant grub efibootmgr networkmanager network-manager-applet dialog mtools dosfstools bluez bluez-utils cups xdg-utils xdg-user-dirs alsa-utils pulseaudio pulseaudio-bluetooth reflector sudo xf86-video-intel xorg i3 dmenu lightdm lightdm-gtk-greeter lightdm-gtk-greeter-settings ttf-dejavu ttf-liberation noto-fonts firefox nitrogen picom lxappearance pcmanfm materia-gtk-theme papirus-icon-theme xfce4-terminal wget curl htop zsh tmux

 ### Generate fstab file